ahmadrazacdx/QuickEats/README.md

 ### Prerequisites

 - **Python 3.10 or above** installed on your system.
-- **Fonts** mentioned in fonts.txt must be installed on your system for better user experience.
+- **Fonts** mentioned in fonts.md must be installed on your system for better user experience.
 - **Internet connection** to access the Google Form for feedback.

 ## 🎯 Key Features